Sheriff's personnel receive training on new machines

 "Today's session was good, and Joey offered to help us get everything on the program.
 It's really a benefit to the community to have these devices available.
 It's a good program," JWC Health and Safety officer Israel Lopez said, who along with Sgt.
 Rey Aguilar, led the course.
 "With all the new mandates, eventually all public buildings will have to have one.
 JWC is already ahead of the program, and with the training we're receiving, we'll be able to help both courthouse personnel and the public.
 Hopefully we'll never have to use them."

-For now, county officials are just pushing to get as many people certified as possible on the devices and with cardiopulmonary resuscitation (CPR) certification.
+For now, county officials are just pushing to get as many people certified as possible on the devices and with cardiopulmonary resuscitation (CPR).
 The courthouse security deputy, along with the district court bailiff, are going through certification this week, along with all correctional officers and sheriff's deputies.

 The goal is to have several county employees certified from every department, so that in the event of a heart attack in any office, the staff will be ready to react appropriately.

 "These are lifesavers.
-(We) want to get as many people certified on the AED as we can, and the CPR training you can take with you and use wherever you are," Lopez said.
+Want to get as many people certified on the AED as we can, and the CPR training you can take with you and use wherever you are," Lopez said.

 Campos told the class Wednesday morning that by utilizing a two-man team, you can effectively treat a cardiac emergency.